C is for Camel

 My little zookeeper must really love his job because he did double-duty today.
 The Day 3 topic was C is for Camel, which meant lots of sand for us to play with.

-This zoo manager mama was totally on top of things and had all of our Mother Goose Time stuff already set up.
+This zoo manager mama was totally on top of things and had all of our stuff already set up.
 Go me!

 This is our journaling tray and of course our camel-themed activities.
 E has a little art journal that’s his and he uses it each and every day.
 It’s a 5.5 in. x 8 in. spiral-bound journal.